turbodog99/rust-opengl-learning-1/notes.md

 After using the provided Triangle code, I ended up removing my data.rs and using the author's, which necessitated adding a couple of new dependencies.
 He implemented all of the various GL data formats.

-I'm now finished the walk through...time to make this do something myself.